Heroku Java Support Reference

 java.runtime.version=zulu-11

-All Java apps are automatically upgraded to the latest available OpenJDK version when and only when they’re deployed.
-They aren’t upgraded if the app isn’t redeployed or if a specific version is configured in the system.properties
+When you deploy a Java app, the app automatically upgrades to the latest available OpenJDK version.
+The version doesn’t upgrade if you don’t redeploy the app or if you don’t configure a specific version in the system.properties

 file.